List of battalions of the King's Regiment (Liverpool): First World War

 The King's Regiment fielded 49 battalions and lost 13,795 officers and other ranks during the course of the war.
 The regiment's territorial components formed duplicate second and third line battalions.
 As an example, the three-line battalions of the 5th King's were numbered as the 1/5th, 2/5th, and 3/5th respectively.
 Many battalions of the King's were formed as part of Secretary of State for War Lord Kitchener's appeal for an initial 100,000 men volunteers in 1914.
 They were referred to as the New Army or Kitchener's Army.
-The 17th to 20th King's, New Army "Service" battalions, were referred to as the Liverpool "Pals" because they were predominantly composed of work colleagues.
+The 17th to 20th King's, New Army "Service" battalions, were referred to as the Liverpool "Pals" because they were predominantly composed of colleagues.
 The Volunteer Training Corps were raised with overage or reserved occupation men early in the war, and were initially self-organised into many small corps, with a wide variety of names.
 Recognition of the corps by the authorities brought regulation and as the war continued the small corps were formed into battalion sized units of the county Volunteer Regiment.
 In 1918 these were linked to county regiments.